Dementia with Lewy Bodies Treatment in Oklahoma City

 About Dementia with Lewy Bodies

-DLB is a type of dementia that is progressive and that leads to a sharp decline in reasoning and independent thinking/functioning.
+DLB is a type of dementia that is progressive and that leads to a sharp decline in reasoning and independent living/thinking/functioning.
 Scientists believe Lewy Bodies Dementia is the result of abnormal microscopic deposits that collect in the brain and damage brain cells over a period of time.
 Unlike other forms of dementia (such as Alzheimer’s disease), memory loss or impairment is not the first or most recognizable symptom of DLB.
 Instead, persistent confusion or delusion are linked to Dementia with Lewy Bodies, as are other symptoms.

 Symptoms of Dementia with Lewy Bodies